 Thyroid Disease and Disorders are increasingly common and here is a brief guide.
 The Thyroid is a small, butterfly-shaped gland.
 It is located at the base of your neck.
 Despite being small, it is responsible for regulating several metabolism-related activities, all of which are influenced if the thyroid malfunctions.
-As such, there are four major disorders associated with the Thyroid gland.
-Here is what these disorders are and how they affect our bodies.
+As such, there are four major disorders associated with Thyroid gland.

 If you observe a symptom of any of these Thyroid Diseases, we recommend not ignoring them.
 Diagnosis is the first step to proper treatment.